drorlab/atom3d/examples/smp/enn/README.rst

 Installation
 ------------

-To use the ENN model, make sure to install our Cormorant fork alongside ATOM3D as described in the `ENN installation documentation <https://atom3d.readthedocs.io/en/latest/training_models.html#enn>`_.
+To use the ENN model, make sure to install our Cormorant fork alongside ATOM3D as described in the `ENN installation instructions <https://atom3d.readthedocs.io/en/latest/training_models.html#enn>`_.

 Dataset